simonorozcoarias/MLinTEs/Inpactor2/readme.md

 # the new version of Inpactor, an annotator that uses DNN for detection and classification of LTR retrotransposons in plant genomes

-## Current Version 0.3: (mode selection [slow or fast], output in bed and fasta formats, and posibility to use a pre-calculated k-mer file)
+## Current Version 0.5: (k-mer counting improved using dynamic programming)
 Version history:

+version 0.4 (Solved issue with huge temporal file in the splitting step)

+version 0.3 (mode selection [slow or fast], output in bed and fasta formats, and posibility to use a pre-calculated k-mer file)

 version 0.2 (Genomic splitting, k-mer generation (inefficient), lineages prediction, and output in bed format)